ucsc/site-slugstrong/returning-to-campus/index.md

 category: return
 ---

+## Updated guidelines for new guidelines for meetings, events, and visitors
-_**New:** UC Santa Cruz has released an updated [campus guidelines and resources booklet](https://slugstrong.ucsc.edu/assets/images/ucsc-recovery-resiliency-briefing-booklet.pdf) and [new guidelines for meetings, events, and visitors.](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf)_
+November 18, 2021—UC Santa Cruz has released [new guidelines for meetings, events, and visitors.](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf)

-UC Santa Cruz operations are close to what was underway before the pandemic.

-A [campus services webpage](https://recovery.ucsc.edu/support-for-students/campus-services/) provides a snapshot of what is open as we start fall quarter.
-Information is also available on office and department websites.
+The [campus guidelines and resources booklet](https://slugstrong.ucsc.edu/assets/images/ucsc-recovery-resiliency-briefing-booklet.pdf) provides additional information about campus operations.

+## Slug Strong Actions
 Most COVID-19 requirements have been lifted, though some requirements and recommendations remain:

 - **Face coverings:** UC Santa Cruz [requires that everyone, regardless of vaccination status, wear a face covering](https://slugstrong.ucsc.edu/returning-to-campus/face-coverings/) when accessing shared campus indoor spaces, particularly those that are open to the general public.
 [Learn more](https://ehs.ucsc.edu/programs/safety-ih/covid-resources.html) about requirements for face coverings.